qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 :menuselection:`Project --> Open Recent -->`.

-At startup, a list of recently opened project including screenshots, names and file paths (for up to ten project) is displayed.
+At startup, a list of recently opened project including screenshots, names and file paths (for up to ten projects) is displayed.
 This is a handy quick way to access recently used projects.
 Double-click an entry in this list to open the corresponding project.
 If you instead want to create a new project, just add any layer and the list disappears, giving way to the map canvas.